Toolkit and complaints procedure

 Schools are encouraged to consider mediation at any stage of a complaints process.
 Further information can be obtained by emailing educationmediation@devon.gov.uk.

-This guidance jointly produced by the Exeter Diocese and the Governance Consultancy Team suggests how to handle the complaints process when the complaint relates to a governor.
-It may be an internal complaint, from a member of staff or another governor on the same board, or might be an external complaint from a third party.
+This guidance jointly produced by the Exeter Diocese and the Governance Consultancy Team suggests how to handle the complaints process when the complaint relates to a governor or trustee.
+It may be an internal complaint, from a member of staff or another individual on the same board, or might be an external complaint from a third party.

 Boards are recommended to have a code of conduct in place, which all governors agree to uphold.
 Governors hold a public office and as such should also uphold the Nolan Principles of Public Life, namely: